Voice of the Faithful: Observations

 With a membership of practicing Catholics, VOTF has always been committed to working within the Church.
 Early on, the group was endorsed by a number of American Catholic theologians.
 A 2007 article in Commonweal called the group "one of the most interesting and hopeful developments to come out of the Catholic Church’s sexual-abuse crisis."

 David Zizik, founder of the diocesan Parish Leadership Forum, disputes VOTF's claim to work in and with existing church structures, citing its refusal to support interim Bishop Richard Lennon’s 2003 Lenten Prayer Initiative and opting instead for a so-called "Silent Watch", in which VOTF "called for its supporters to protest at the archdiocesan chancery between noon and 3 p.m. each day during Lent".“We are at loggerheads because many groups within the church have adopted a kind of adversarial [approach]."
 Such a mindset, says Zizik, is appropriate for a justice system, not a Catholic faith community.

 In her 2011 book Faithful Revolution: How Voice of the Faithful Is Changing the Church, Tricia Colleen Bruce, Ph.D., Associate Professor of Sociology at Maryville College in Maryville, Tennessee, looked at the development of Voice of the Faithful and its efforts to advocate for internal change while being accepted as legitimately Catholic.
 Drawing on three years of field observation and interviews with VOTF founders, leaders, and participants, Bruce's book explores the nature of a religious movement operating within the confines of a larger institution, an example of what the author calls an intrainstitutional social movement.
 In the concluding section of her book, she writes, "VOTF gave Catholics a space to express outrage at the scandal along with frustration and hope for the contemporary, post-Vatican II Catholic Church."

 Demographics

 In 2004, two years after its founding, a study conducted by Catholic University of America found that VOTF members "share a deep and highly involved commitment to their Church," The study also found that the majority of members were women, that a small minority had some experience of formation for priesthood or religious life, and that one third were retired.
 Composition of VOTF membership "leans heavily toward the Pre-Vatican II and Vatican II generations".
 A large percentage of VOTF members are not members of an affiliate but follow the movement on the internet.
-Many are active in their local parish community as serving on parish committees, as lectors, or Eucharistic ministers.
+Many are active in their local parish community as serving on parish committees, as lectors, or extraordinary ministers of Holy Communion.